How to Tighten a Loose Door Handle

 Loose doorknobs are a common problem on frequently used doors around the home.
-Sometimes the doorknob or lever loosens so it spins on its spindle, while other times the locket's mounting ring and faceplate become loose and pull away from the surface of the door.
+Sometimes, the doorknob or lever loosens, so it spins on its spindle.
+Other times, the lockset's mounting ring and faceplate become loose and pull away from the surface of the door.
 How you fix the problem depends on the design of your doorknob or lever and how it is fastened to the spindle and the door.

-When the doorknob spins loosely on its spindle, the cause is a set-screw that has loosened up and lost its grip on the handle spindle.
-This is almost always a problem seen with older doorknobs since new models have knobs secured to the spindles with a different mechanical system to secure them to the spindles.
+When the doorknob spins loosely on its spindle, the cause is usually a set screw that has loosened and lost its grip on the handle spindle.
+This is almost always a problem seen with older doorknobs since new models have knobs that use a different mechanical system to secure them to the spindles.

 On lever-style handles, you can almost always access the mounting screws easily.
-With round doorknobs, though, you may need to remove the knob in order to make the faceplate mounting... screws accessible to your screwdriver.
-The doorknob may be attached with a set-screw (see slide above) or with a detente button or slot (see slide below).
+With round doorknobs, though, you may need to remove the knob in order to make the faceplate mounting screws accessible to your screwdriver.
+The doorknob may be attached with a set screw (see above) or with a detent button or slot.

 Tighten up the faceplate with a screwdriver.
 If the screws have detached completely from the mounting threads on the opposite side of the door, you may need to begin threading them by hand before using the screwdriver.

-On high-end newer lockset, the mounting screws holding the lockset mounting plate to the door may be hidden under an outer faceplate.
+On high-end newer locksets, the mounting screws holding the lockset mounting plate to the door may be hidden under an outer faceplate.

-1. To get at these mounting screws, the door knob/lever are first released by depressing a spring-loaded catch, known as a detent, and sliding the knob/handle off the spindle.
+To get at these mounting screws, release the doorknob or lever by depressing a spring-loaded catch, known as a detent, and sliding the knob or handle off the spindle.
 There are three common ways to access and depress the concealed detent which secures the handle:

-This type is found commonly on lever style door handles.
-To depress the detent,... use the end of a metal paper clip or the point of an awl, inserting it into the hole and pressing the detent down while twisting and removing the door handle shaft off the spindle.
+A small round hole: This type is found commonly on lever-style door handles.
+To depress the detent, use the end of a metal paperclip or the point of an awl, inserting it into the hole and pressing the detent down while twisting and removing the door handle shaft off the spindle.

-This type is usually found on round doorknob hardware sets.
-To depress the detent use a small flat blade screwdriver through the slot to press and release the detent while twisting and removing the doorknob off the spindle.
+A slotted hole: This type is usually found on round doorknob hardware sets.
+To depress the detent, insert a small flat-blade screwdriver through the slot to press and release the detent while twisting and removing the doorknob off the spindle.

-2. Now, pry off the faceplate—a decorative trim plate that covers the lockset mounting ring.
-Sometimes this is a simple friction-fit ring that can be pried off the spindle; there may be a small notch in the place designed for this purpose.
+Pry off the faceplate—a decorative trim plate that covers the lockset mounting ring.
+Sometimes this is a simple friction-fit ring that can be pried off the spindle; there may be a small notch in the plate designed for this purpose.
 With other styles, the faceplate is threaded and removed by unscrewing counterclockwise.

-3. Now, tighten the long screws that secure the lockset's mounting ring to the door.
+Tighten the long screws that secure the lockset's mounting ring to the door.
 These screws generally run all the way through the door and secure to the lockset mounting plate on the opposite side.
-Tighten until snug, but avoid overtightening because this can sometimes cause the inner lock mechanism to bind up.
+Tighten them until snug.